 A visual acuity test measures the sharpness of your vision.
 To be able to drive a private car or motorbike you must have binocular visual acuity of at least 6/12.
 This means that when you use both eyes together, with glasses or contact lenses if necessary, you can see at 6 metres what a person with normal vision can see at 12 metres.

 A visual field test measures your range of vision to the sides.
 You must have an uninterrupted horizontal visual field of at least 160 degrees with an extension of at least 70 degrees left and right and 30 degrees up and down.
 No defects should be present within a radius of the central 30 degrees.

 The number-plate test checks whether you can read a standard car number plate in good daylight, wearing any prescription spectacles, from 20 metres.
 You can try it by walking 25 paces away from a parked car - one picked at random, not one you know - and see if you can read the number plate.
 This is only an indication and does not guarantee your sight meets the required standard for driving.

 If you fail the test

-Based on the results, the driving authority will decide if it is safe for you to drive.
+Based on your results, the driving authority will decide if it is safe for you to drive.

 If you do not meet the required standard you cannot drive on a public road.
 If you do you will be guilty of a serious offence.
 You may also invalidate your insurance.